shubhamagrawal17/K8-Fundamental/Day-4/Readme.md

-Here's your content professionally formatted as a `README.md` file for a GitHub repo — with clear structure, code blocks, and section highlights:
+Here is your **fully formatted and cleaned `README.md`** file, ideal for a GitHub repo with clear structure, markdown best practices, and consistent formatting:

+---

 # 🚀 Kubernetes ReplicaSet & Deployment Demo